aspose-slides/Aspose.Slides-Documentation/en/cpp/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

 type: docs
 weight: 10
 url: /cpp/picture-frame/
-keywords: "Add picture frame, create picture frame, add image, create image, extract image, StretchOff property, picture frame formatting, picture frame properties, PowerPoint presentation, C++, CPP, Aspose.Slides for C++"
+keywords:
+- picture frame
+- add a picture frame
+- create a picture frame
+- add an image
+- create an image
+- extract an image
+- crop an image
+- StretchOff property
+- picture frame formatting
+- picture frame properties
+- image effect
+- aspect ratio
+- PowerPoint
+- presentation
+- C++
+- Aspose.Slides for C++
-description: "Add picture frame to PowerPoint presentation in C++"
+description: "Add a picture frame to a PowerPoint presentation in C++"
 ---

 A picture frame is a shape that contains an image—it is like a picture in a frame.